-In this sewing tutorial I want to talk about a seam guide – why you need one (or a few actually), how to use it correctly, what types of seam guides exist, how you can make it yourself and where to buy the best.
+In this sewing tutorial, I want to talk about a seam guide – why you need one (or a few actually), how to use it correctly, what types of seam guides exist, how you can make it yourself, and where to buy it the best.

 A seam guide can make your sewing easy and effortless.

 Let me show you my favorite tools that help to sew straight and save lots of time and frustration.

 - Seam guide attachment from the sewing machine accessories

 - Diy seam guides

 If you prefer to watch the tutorial below is the YouTube video on my channel (25 minutes).
 However I recommend reading first the article, it may give you some ideas and will make the video easier to follow.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 Do you like to sew?
 What is the thing you struggle with the most?
 I asked my readers and by far the most common response was this – how to sew a straight line?
 How to keep a stitching line straight?